-Unfortunately, very little remains of the once majestic Greek architecture that made the ancient city of Kition immensely popular.
+Unfortunately, the once majestic Greek architecture’s minimal remains made the ancient city of Kition immensely popular.
 However, one can still explore Greek heritage and mythology at the archaeological sites offered by Larnaca.

 Here are some of the top attractions to revel in the Greek heritage of Larnaca:

-One of the most profoundly significant sites in Larnaca’s Greek heritage, the Stavrovouni Monastery rests atop a breathtaking mountain peak, and is home to the most poignantly devout brotherhood of monks who keep their vows and allegiance to those of Mount Athos, located in Greece.
+One of the most profoundly important sites in Larnaca’s Greek heritage, the Stavrovouni Monastery, rests atop a breathtaking mountain peak.
+It is home to the most poignantly devout brotherhood of monks who keep their vows and allegiance to Mount Athos, located in Greece.

-This scenic monastery was founded by Saint Helen in 330 A.D., the mother of St. Constantine the Great.
+Saint Helen founded this scenic monastery in 330 A.D., the mother of St. Constantine the Great.
 Saint Helen was known for her extensive travels, and after a trip to the Holy Land of Jerusalem, she brought along a piece of the Holy Cross.
 The monastery takes its name from the Holy Cross, which has been encased in a gigantic silver cross.

-Women are not allowed to enter the monastery, however, one of the monks often come down to interact with them.
-Men are allowed to visit the monastery at all hours, expect for the hours between 12 and 1pm.
-If you’re visiting the Stavrovouni Monastery, you simply cannot miss the picturesque Monastery of Agia Varvara, dedicated to Saint Barbara, which lies at the bottom of the mountain.
-It is home to some of the most talented monks in Cyprus, who happen to be legendary painters who are famous for their work all across the island.
+Women are not allowed to enter the monastery; however, one of the monks often comes down to interact with them.
+Men are allowed to visit the monastery at all hours and expect the hours between 12 and 1 pm.
+If you’re visiting the Stavrovouni Monastery, you cannot miss the picturesque Monastery of Agia Varvara, dedicated to Saint Barbara, which lies at the bottom of the mountain.
+It is home to some of the most talented monks in Cyprus, who happen to be legendary painters famous for their work all across the island.

 Read more about Stavrovouni Monastery on Wikipedia

-Buried underneath the present-day city of Larnaca, the archaeological site of Kition was once the ancient kingdom of Cyprus’ most powerful empire.
-The archaeological remnants of the kingdom in Larnaca consist of two important cites, Kathari and Pampoula.
+Buried underneath Larnaca’s present-day city, the archaeological site of Kition was once the ancient kingdom of Cyprus’ most powerful empire.
+The archaeological remnants of the kingdom in Larnaca consist of two critical cites, Kathari and Pampoula.

-Excavators reveal that these sites are of great significance in Greek mythology and history, as the earliest settlers were the Phoenicians and the Mycenaean Greek, who inhabited these lands around 3000 years ago.
+Excavators reveal that these sites are of great significance in Greek mythology and history, as the earliest settlers were the Phoenicians and the Mycenaean Greeks, who inhabited these lands around 3000 years ago.
 Back in the Mycenaean age, the city of Larnaca was known as Kittim.
-Exploring these ancient runs allow you to explore the lifestyle and rituals of the Phoenician settlement, the Mycenaean civilization, and even some ruins dating back to the Bronze Age.
+Exploring these ancient runs allows you to explore the Phoenician settlement’s lifestyle and rituals, the Mycenaean civilization, and even some ruins dating back to the Bronze Age.

-The Pampoula site is probably the most fascinating quarter, especially the two harbors that provide insight into the commercial and military arrangements of the earliest Greek settlements.
+The Pampoula site is probably a fascinating quarter, especially the two harbors that provide insight into the earliest Greek settlements’ commercial and military arrangements.
 You can still see the ramps that were used for towing the ships some 3000 years ago!

 Find out more about ancient city of Kition